deephysics1729/deephysics1729.github.io/_publications/paper4.md

 [Download paper here](https://doi.org/10.48550/arXiv.2307.00520)

-Recommended citation: Jaswal, P., Saha, C. and Nandy, D., 2023.
-Discovery of a relation between the decay rate of the Sun's magnetic dipole and the growth rate of the following sunspot cycle: a new precursor for solar cycle prediction. <i>arXiv preprint arXiv:2307.00520</i>.
-[DOI](https://doi.org/10.48550/arXiv.2307.00520)
+Recommended citation: Jaswal, P., Saha, C. and Nandy, D., 2023, Discovery of a relation between the decay rate of the Sun's magnetic dipole and the growth rate of the following sunspot cycle: a new precursor for solar cycle prediction, <i>arXiv preprint arXiv:2307.00520</i>, [DOI](https://doi.org/10.48550/arXiv.2307.00520)